mahikajain20/LHL_STATISTICAL_MODELLING/README.md

 ## Future Goals

-Certainly!
-Here's the addition, seamlessly integrated into the "Future Enhancements and Challenges" section of your README documentation:

----

-## Future Enhancements and Challenges

 1. **Feature Selection Refinement**
    - Dedicate more time to selecting the most relevant features for the regression model to ensure it accurately captures the essential variables influencing bike station dynamics.